 #NextLevel: Netflix allows 'Black Mirror' fans to choose their ending

 'Black Mirror' is a Netflix favorite that explores the dangers of technology while raising philosophical questions through its standalone episodes.
 The Emmy winning show is returning for its fifth season in December 2018.
 While this news alone has fans excited, Netflix is adding another fascinating aspect to the show.
 Viewers can control how the story turns out in one episode.
+Read about it here.

 'Black Mirror' and the death of the author

 'Black Mirror' is effectively giving viewers the ability to control the story.
 This interactive episode will let viewers arrive at their endings of choice.
 Notably, show maker Charlie Booker had the idea for the episode 'Playtest'.
 However, what did not work out then, has uncannily come to fruition now.
 Further, only one 'Black Mirror' episode is supposed to allow viewers this freedom till now.

 The thematic relevance of an interactive show